-This is the principal manufacturing facility for the Continental[®] collection.
+This is the principal manufacturing facility for the Continental® collection.
 It was constructed in the autumn of 2012 and started bulk production early in 2013.
-The senior management was particularly keen to introduce and implement the most sophisticated systems for labour standards, social welfare and environmental protection.
-The factory was newly built to the highest design specification, constructed as a single storey building in an open rural location, with an outlook for future enlargement.
+The senior management was particularly keen to introduce and implement the most sophisticated systems for labour standards, social welfare and environmental protection, with an ambition to become a beacon of responsible manufacturing, especially in the aftermath of the Rana Plaza disaster.
+The factory was newly built to the highest design specification, constructed as single storey buildings in an open rural location, with an outlook for future enlargement.
 It draws its workforce from the surrounding villages.

 Continental Clothing's staff made three visits at senior management level, and three quality control visits.
-Telephone, skype and email communication was maintained with the factory's different departments on a daily basis throughout the year.
-The factory produced 38.06% of the Company's annual manufacturing volume in number of units.
-The Company's leverage at the factory was 12.90%.
+Telephone, skype and email communication was maintained with the factory's different departments on a daily basis throughout the year, and senior personel visited the Company's offices in the UK.
+The factory produced 31.21% of the Company's annual manufacturing volume in number of units.
+The Company's leverage at the factory was 12%.